improbable-research/keanu/docs/doc_templates/tensors.md

 We do not expose Tensors in the Python API.
 Numpy provides the same concept through its `ndarray` class.

-Most of the operations that used Tensor within Java can be replaced with `ndarray` in Python.
+All of the operations that used Tensor within Java can be replaced with `ndarray` in Python.
 For example, to create a vertex:

 ```python